usaid-cs/yesterday-i-learned/random.md

 1. According to How It's Made, New Balance shoes are mostly made manually.
 Things are sewn on manually, laces are tied manually, name is stitched on manually.
 1. "Mass murder of the political opposition is not genocide" was said to be an important distinction because *genocide* is dedicated to "mass murder of a particular ethnic group or nation."
 Therefore, the [mass killings](http://www.bbc.com/news/world-middle-east-38885901) taking place during the Syrian conflict are not genocides.
 1. A preferred rotation of planets came about when [all the planets going the other way got destroyed by the planets that go the other way](https://youtube.com/watch?v=MTY1Kje0yLg).
 Whichever direction with more planets wins.
 1. "Gravity warps spacetime", meaning [it figuratively warps the axes on which we make measurements](https://www.youtube.com/watch?v=jlTVIMOix3I).
-An apple thrown up falls down can actually be considered travelling linearly upward at a constant speed, had there not been a gravity distortion of spacetime.
+An apple thrown up falls down can be considered travelling linearly upward at a constant speed, had there not been a gravity distortion of spacetime.
 1. The baseball referee is called the umpire.
 The tennis referee might also be called the umpire.
 1. Someone (or some group of people) was [bored enough to look at frames where Luke Skywalker appeared slightly larger](http://biggerluke.wikidot.com/bigger-luke), and then write up an entirely hypothesis on it.
 1. Never say "yes" over the phone.
 Such a recording of "yes" can be used to [make purchases under your name](http://www.cbc.ca/news/canada/edmonton/can-you-hear-me-phone-scam-warning-bbb-1.3970312), with "yes" being a proof of permission.